 "build-staging": "dotenv -e .env.staging react-scripts build"

-6. Build with the script:
+6. Build with the script you just created:

 npm run build-staging

-7. Deploy to Firebase:
+7. Deploy to the Firebase environment using

 firebase deploy -P staging